-GETTING INTERNET ACCESS Lots of wifi spots are available for you to use upon your arrival : - In airports, cafes as well as in different places in the town centre. - In university restaurants and students residences. - On university campuses: on enrollment at the university, you will get your logins and passwords to access the "wifi-campus" network.
+GETTING INTERNET ACCESS Lots of wifi spots are available for you to use upon your arrival: - In airports, cafes as well as in different places in the town centre. - In university restaurants and students residences. - · On university campuses: on enrollment at the university, you will get your logins and passwords to access the "wifi-campus" network.
 If you have access to the Eduroam nextwork in your home university, you can have access to this network in France too with the same login and password.
 In Grenoble, computers are available with free access to the internet at the MUSE welcome center on campus, or in libraries in the city.
 In Valence, open-access computers are available in public libraries.
 All mobile tariffs in France include, on top of calls, an (almost) unlimited Internet access.
 You can get monthly subscriptions, or buy pre-paid cards to start with.
 GOOD TO KNOW The UGA mobilises to help students in situation of digital precariousness.
-If you do not have a computer on arrival in France, and have a limited budget, please contact your faculty or school, which could offer you a computer on costless loan, depending on availability.
+If you do not have a computer on arrival in France, and have a limited budget, please contact your faculty or school, which could offer you a computer on costless loan, depending on availability > https://services-numeriques-etudiants.univgrenoble-alpes.fr/en/ Section Computer workstations > Lending a computer.

 GOOD TO KNOW

 Remember to check the roaming charges from your provider if you wish to access the internet with your mobile phone upon your arrival in France.

 FIND OUT MORE

-Wifi in Grenoble:
+Wifi in Valence: